 The limit of the Willing Suspension of Disbelief for a given element is directly proportional to how pretty or stylish it is.

 Want a castle made of solid pink diamond for your webcomic?
 Who cares about the cost, or if it's even possible to make that kind of structure.
 It looks pretty.
-Or more realistically, the royal crowns and capes.
-They are expensive and heavy, but they give the impression of majesty.
-As long as it looks good, the logistics don't matter.
+Or more realistically, the royal crowns and capes are expensive and too heavy to wear all day, but they give the impression of majesty.
+Or do you want a female leader to walk around all day in four-inch high heels?
+It's impractical, but as long as it looks good, the practicalities don't matter.

 Works made for young girls can be very prone to this (as seen in the page picture), but it also occurs in works for boys, just that the form is different.